ipcrmdemo/uuu001/README.md

 fdsfffff
 ### Run locallyff
 f
-You can run the service locally usin;g the ffollowing from the fcommand: ff
+You can run the service locally usin;g the ffolfflowing from the fcommand: ff
 ```fkjfff
 $ ./mvnw spring-boot:run